- Series: Farscape

 John Crichton, in the first season, is shown to be a scientist, not only with the ability to figure things out or build stuff, but with an intense curiosity about the new world he finds himself in.
 Where one or more of his shipmates might want to shoot something, John often asks questions and tries to figure out what something that looks like an alien or monster might want.
 He has, in a strange way, a “Doctor-ish” quality.

-Overall, I enjoyed the first season of this show that I missed the first time around.@12 months ago
+Overall, I enjoyed the first season of this show that I missed the first time around.@1 year ago

 #Farscape #DVD Reviews #tv reviews #Ben Browder #Claudia Black #Farscape Season 1